ArcPi/SMIS/readme.txt

 Our team achieved this project.
-It takes our long time.
+It took our long time.